gitter-badger/containers_old/EMBOSS/README.md

 how to build
 ------------
-`sudo docker build -t biodckr/emboss .`
+`docker build -t biodckr/emboss .`

 how to download and install